polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 **Macro Implementation Notes**

-  - `Error<T: Trait>` enum type is defined, filled with enum variants specified in the macro.
+  - `Error<T: Trait>` enum type is filled with enum variants specified in the macro.
-  - `Error` implements helper functions for displaying error type, encoding error to a sequential error code, and as a string.
+  - `Error` implements helper functions for displaying error type and encoding error to a sequential error code as a string.
   - `Error` type implementation contains a `fn metadata()` function.
   - `Error` implements `From<Error<T>>` for `DispatchError`, so the error type can be returned in dispatchable functions.